Table of Contents

 Trusting in Jesus Christ as the One who paid the penalty of our sins is the way to be “born again.”
 Paul clarifies, “For it is by grace you have been saved, through faith—and this not from yourselves, it is the gift of God—not by works, so that no one can boast” (Ephesians 2:8-9).
-After faith, comes the decision to follow Christ in repentance “Therefore, if anyone is in Christ, he is a new creation: the old has gone, the new has come” (2 Corinthians 5:17).
+After faith, comes the decision to follow Christ in repentance.
+“Therefore, if anyone is in Christ, he is a new creation: the old has gone, the new has come” (2 Corinthians 5:17).

-Daily connection to the Lord through the study of the Word, prayer and witnessing transforms the life “Abide in me, and I in you.
+Daily connection to the Lord through the study of the Word, prayer and witnessing transforms the life.
+Jesus said, “Abide in me, and I in you.
 As the branch cannot bear fruit of itself, except it abide in the vine; no more can ye, except ye abide in me” (John 15:4).
-As we yield to the Lord daily, His Spirit does the work of change in us.
+As believers yield to the Lord daily, His Spirit does the work of change in them.
+And they become become partakers of the divine nature (2 Peter 1:4).
 This is the miracle of transformation.
-And God gives the promise of salvation to the believer “Yet to all who received him, to those who believed in his name, he gave the right to become children of God” (John 1:12-13).

 In His service,